The Son as Bridegroom

 The Passover Seder uses four cups, based on the four “I shall” statements of Exodus 6:6–7: the Cup of Sanctification, the Cup of Judgment, the Cup of Redemption, and the Cup of Praise.

-But in the Hebrew wedding model, only three cups are shared between bride and groom: the acceptance cup at the formal proposal, the betrothal cup at the ceremony, and the marriage cup at the wedding.
+But in the Hebrew wedding model, only three cups of wine are shared between bride and groom: the acceptance cup at the formal proposal, the betrothal cup at the ceremony, and the marriage cup at the wedding.
 There is a missing cup.

 The missing cup is the cup of judgment.
 It was never meant for the bride and groom to share.
 The Bridegroom drank it alone, on the bride’s behalf, in Gethsemane.
 The cup that would have condemned the adulterous bride was taken by the Groom so that the wedding could still go forward.